wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 ### License

-Data files in the `data` directory are licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International License](/License.txt)
+Data files in the `data` directory are licensed under the [Attribution-NonCommercial 4.0 International](/License.txt)

 Scripts and build files in the `.github` directory are licensed under the [ANTI-LABOR EXPLOITATION LICENSE 1.1 in combination with GNU General Public License v3.0](/.github/LICENSE).